As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 When it comes to finding dinosaur bones in Texas, Post Oak Creek in Sherman is again a great place to look for them.

-Some other good locations include Lake Whitney, Ladonia Fossil Park, Mineral Wells Fossil Park, Dinosaur Valley State Park in Glen Rose.
-The shallow pits, creek bands, riverbeds are all excellent places to witness dinosaur remains, even footprints.
+Some other good locations include Lake Whitney, Ladonia Fossil Park, Mineral Wells Fossil Park, and Dinosaur Valley State Park in Glen Rose.
+The shallow pits, creek bands, and riverbeds are all excellent places to witness dinosaur remains, even footprints.

 If you feel a little more adventurous, and you may want to find something trapped in amber or amber for the sake of it, you can find amber in plenty of places in Texas.

 Some of the best locations include the upper Aguja Formation in Terlingua, and overall the Big Bend area is filled with great places to find amber in Texas.

 Where to Find Petrified Palm Wood in Texas?

 East and South Texas are the best regions where you can find petrified palm wood.
 In East Texas, you find petrified palm wood in the area of creek beds and banks just east of New Caney, between Camden and Chester, or north of Lake Livingston.